subash-m/CS666/README.md

 ### To compile the program,
    1) Execute Lego NXJ program first.
-      a) Goto QGarbage folder
+* Goto QGarbage folder
   * cd QGarbage
-      b) Position the robot towards any side of the arena to calibrate the directions.
+* Position the robot towards any side of the arena to calibrate the directions.
-      c) execute makefile or execute the commands inside the makefile.
+* Execute makefile or execute the commands inside the makefile.
   * make
    2) Execute Lego NXT PC program
-      a)
+* Goto QGarbagePC folder
+  * cd QGarbagePC
+* Execute the makefile or execute the commands inside the makefile.
+  * make